keshav23456/ok/README.md

    - **Mitigation**: Keep filler word list reasonably sized (<100 words)

 2. **Multilingual support**
-     Due to the incapability to acknowledge hindi as a language even though support and words are added in Azure stt in one go it may create probelem at starting prompts but it resolves  eventually       when user talks in hindi
+     Due to the incapability to acknowledge hindi as a language even though support and words are added in Azure stt in one go it may create problem at starting prompts but it resolves  eventually       when user talks in hindi

-4. **Punctuation Sensitivity**
+3. **Punctuation Sensitivity**
    - Current implementation removes basic punctuation (. , ? !)
    - Other punctuation might affect word matching
    - Filler words stored without punctuation work best

-5. **Database Locking**
+4. **Database Locking**
    - SQLite may lock during concurrent writes
    - Not an issue for single-agent deployments
    - For multi-agent deployments, consider PostgreSQL

-6. **No Duration Filtering**
+5. **No Duration Filtering**
    - Filtering is based on transcribed text, not audio duration
    - Very short sounds (<0.1s) may not be detected by VAD or transcribed by STT
    - This is generally good behavior as such sounds are usually noise